sketchfab/ckeditor-plugin/examples/vbulletin-4/README.md

-Sketchfab CKEditor Plugin - vBulletin install
+Sketchfab CKEditor Plugin - vBulletin 4 install
 =============================================

-How to install Sketchfab CKEditor plugin in vBulletin.
+How to install Sketchfab CKEditor plugin in vBulletin 4.

 Walkthrough
 -----------